Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - In Kansas City's 10 games this year, it has three wins against the spread.

-- In games that Kansas City piles up more than 354.0 yards, the team is 3-5 against the spread and 5-3 overall.
+- When Kansas City piles up over 354.0 yards, the team is 3-5 against the spread and 5-3 overall.

-- The Chiefs have turned the ball over three more times (20 total) than the Cowboys have forced a turnover (17) this season.
+- This year, the Chiefs have turned the ball over 20 times, three more than the Cowboys' takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Cowboys.